nih-cfde/training-and-engagement/TrainingPlanV3.md

 Online training is very different from in-person training.
 In our experience, in-person training offers a natural focus for many and can support an extended (~4-6 hrs/day) engagement with materials.
 Moreover, technology problems on the learner’s side can often be fixed by in-person helpers who have direct access to the learner’s computer.
 Finally, the intensity of in-person workshops combines well with the higher cost of travel: in the past we have successfully run many in-person workshops, lasting between 2 days and 2 weeks, where either the instructors or the students travel significant distances to attend the workshop.

 Online training requires different affordances.
 Learner attention span in the absence of interpersonal interaction is much shorter.
 Remote debugging is possible but much less effective than in-person debugging.
 And both instructors and learners must manage more technology, including teleconferencing software and chat, often on the same screen size as before.
-These challenges, among others, have limited the effectiveness of online training efforts, including MOOCs (Massive Open Online Course); several studies of MOOCs have shown that most learners drop out quickly, and that their main benefits have been to those who already have experience with the material.
+These challenges, among others, have limited the effectiveness of online training efforts, including MOOCs (Massive Open Online Course); several studies of MOOCs have shown that most learners drop out quickly, and that benefits gained have mostly been to those who already had experience with the material.

 In exchange for these downsides, online training offers some opportunities.
 By using asynchronous delivery of material, different schedules can be accommodated among the learners, and there is much more time for offline experimentation and challenge experiments.
 Moreover, online training can offer somewhat more scalability and can potentially be offered more cheaply, since it involves no travel or local facilities.